 An important concept that’s here to stay in our food production and consumption standards is ‘traceability’; which means that the food on our plates can actually be traced back to the farm on which it was grown.
 This has given rise to the terminology ‘farm to fork traceability or food traceability’.
 Traceability can be considered one of the best practices that have evolved in our food and agricultural systems, because it enables consumers to make informed choices about how the food was farmed and sourced, the ingredients that have gone into them, and the role of every player along the way.

-Yet, traceability as a process didn’t evolve out of nothing.
+Yet, traceability as a process didn’t evolve out of anything.
 It came into existence because food safety was becoming a growing concern for citizens of many countries, and its origins began with non-agricultural products.
 It was a perfectly justifiable concern, no doubt, owing to past incidents of outbreaks of diseases in animals, such as avian flu among poultry and foot and mouth disease in livestock.
 Some of these diseases are susceptible to being transmitted to humans; and with more and more people traveling internationally, it threatened to create havoc across countries.
 With regard to agro-based products, on the other hand, the issue is usually of above-acceptable limits of chemicals or pesticides in food, which affects both quality and safety of products.

-If consumers needed to be protected from its consequences, then the only way is to be able to withdraw or recall these ‘unsafe’ products from the market.
-Traceability therefore is a tool to manage risk, wherein food business operators or authorities can make those quick decisions in case of an exigency.
+If consumers need to be protected from its consequences, then the only way is to be able to withdraw or recall these ‘unsafe’ products from the market.
+Traceability, therefore, is a tool to manage risk, wherein food business operators or authorities can make those quick decisions in case of an exigency.
 This forms the cornerstone of any country’s food safety policy.
 From the consumer’s side, traceability is the critical component that builds the buyer’s confidence – because when a product can be traced all the way back to its source, it sets in place a transparent relationship between producer and consumer.
 The producer, in many cases, are smallholder farmers, and these two aspects put together is one step forward in achieving global food security.
 Traceability also achieves a great deal more – such as improving the way farm systems are operated and managed.
-With data collected on various parameters on periodic basis, it informs decision making and feeds into program design which ultimately helps farming communities, companies and consumers to communicate with each other.
+With data collected on various parameters on a periodic basis, it informs decision making and feeds into program design which ultimately helps farming communities, companies, and consumers to communicate with each other.
 Through its adherence to standards and regulations, it ensures compliance and safety.

 A traceability system collects and records information as products come in from suppliers, and are processed and distributed as end products.
 Therefore, the basis of all traceability systems is the ability to identify things that move along the supply chain.If there’s any discrepancy in any of the consignments of the product, it becomes possible to identify the cause, recall it from the market or prevent unsafe products from reaching the consumers.
 Food trading systems are far more complex now, and changes in the trading system have led to growth in the global production network.
 The supply chain is spread across multiple players and international borders.